Massachusetts Institute of Technology

-Anna Stansbury is a Ph.D. candidate in economics at Harvard University and a Stone Ph.D.
-Scholar in Harvard's Program in Inequality and Social Policy.
+Anna Stansbury is an assistant professor in work and organization studies at MIT Sloan and on the core faculty of MIT’s Institute for Work and Employment Research.
+She is also a nonresident senior fellow at the Peterson Institute for International Economics.
 She specializes in labor and macroeconomics, with a particular focus on the role of market power and outside options in the labor market.
-She has also published work with Larry Summers on the divergence of productivity and payin the United States and with Ed Balls and James Howat on a new framework for central bank independence post-financial crisis.
 She previously worked as a research assistant for Larry Summers, Martin Feldstein, and the Harvard Center for International Development.
-Stansbury has an M.A. in public policy from Harvard Kennedy School, where she was a Kennedy Scholar, and a B.A. in economics from Cambridge University, where she graduated joint first in her class.
+Stansbury has a B.A. in economics from Cambridge University, an M.A. in public policy from Harvard Kennedy School, and a Ph.D. in economics from Harvard University.